 Americans can use different methods to register to vote as provided by their state.
 Voter registration applications can be used not only to register to vote for the first time in a jurisdiction, but also to update relevant voter information such as address, name, or political party affiliation.
-In the period between the close of voter registration for the 2020 general election and the close of registration for the 2022 general election, states reported receiving 80,764,222 registration applications-909,250 more applications than were received in the same period leading up to the 2018 general election.^{30, 31} Motor vehicle offices continued to be the most common source of these registration applications, accounting for 55% of the total registrations received for the 2022 general election-the highest share of voter registrations by any method in EAVS history.32 Online registrations accounted for 14%; registrations by mail, fax, and email combined accounted for 9.1%; and in-person registrations accounted for 5.9% of the total registration applications.33 The rest of the registration applications that were received during this period were from sources such as registration drives (2.4%), public assistance offices (1.4%), and other state agencies not mandated by the NVRA (2.6%), such as public libraries among other sources.34
+In the period between the close of voter registration for the 2020 general election and the close of registration for the 2022 general election, states reported receiving 80,764,222 registration applications-909,250 more applications than were received in the same period leading up to the 2018 general election.^{30, 31} Motor vehicle offices continued to be the most common source of these registration applications, accounting for 55% of the total registrations received for the 2022 general election-the highest share of voter registrations by any method in EAVS history.32 Online registrations accounted for 14%; registrations by mail, fax, and email combined accounted for 9.1%; and in-person registrations that were received during this period were from sources such as registration applications that were received during this period were from sources such as registration drives (2.4%), public assistance offices (1.4%), and other state agencies not mandated by the NVRA (2.6%), such as public libraries among other sources.34